Bonjour mes amies!

 A telltale sign of the quality of a stand of pearls is the closure.

-Closures with multi/adjustable lengths indicates the quality.
+Closures with multi/adjustable lengths indicate the quality.
 I’ve never seen an authentic strand of pearls with a multi/adjustable clasp (this is common with beads.)
 But, I can certainly be wrong.

 A quality strand of pearls typically have the following closures: